aiven/devportal/SEARCH.md

-description|Short document description, used in help center results under the title text content|Main document content source|Document source, currently either `devportal` or `helpcenter`
+description|Short document description, used in help center results under the title text content|Main document content source|Document source, currently either `devportal` or `helpcenter` sort_priority|Document sort priority in search results, smaller priority documents are shown first and same priority documents are sorted by Elasticsearch query score

 In addition to these `url` field should be provided with every document but it is not indexed or used in search queries. `url` is used in search result `href`.